Sign In / Sign Out

 Investigative projects on which he worked at the Miami Herald or here at the Cronkite School have won several major journalism prizes, including:

 Doig is a political science graduate of Dartmouth College.
-He also graduated from, and later taught at, the Defense Information School and spent a year as a combat correspondent for the U.S. Army during the Vietnam War, for which he was awarded a Bronze Star.
+He also graduated from, and later taught at, the Defense Information School, and spent a year as a combat correspondent for the U.S. Army during the Vietnam War, during which he was awarded a Bronze Star for his service.

 He is an active member of Investigative Reporters & Editors and served on the 4,000-member organization’s board of directors for four years.
-Recently, he worked with IRE to organize and judge a new journalism contest, called the Phil Meyer Award for Precision Journalism, to recognize the best journalism done each year using social science techniques.
+He worked with IRE to organize and judge a new journalism contest, called the Phil Meyer Award for Precision Journalism, to recognize the best journalism done each year using social science techniques.
 He also regularly serves as a juror of the international Data Journalism Awards.

 In addition, he has been a speaker at many national meetings of journalism and other organizations.
-He also has traveled to China, Canada, England, Spain, Portugal, Australia, the Netherlands, Mexico, Norway, Ukraine, Belgium, France, Germany, Austria, Switzerland, Brazil and Indonesia to do training in data journalism techniques.
+He also has traveled to China, Canada, England, Spain, Portugal, Australia, the Netherlands, Mexico, Norway, Ukraine, Belgium, France, Germany, Austria, Switzerland, Brazil, Argentina and Indonesia to do training in data journalism techniques.